crashfrog/programming_club/programming_club_syllabus.md

 Syllabus
 --------

-Section 0: Python and the Programmer
+Section 0: *Python and the Programmer*

 0. The shell - command, flags, arguments
+0. Git and GitHub
 1. Installing the interpreter
 2. Invoking the interpreter
-3. Choose your weapon
+3. Choose your weapon (editors/IDE's)
 4. Help and the Python Doc
 5. Modules
 6. Why Python?
 Vs Perl, Java, C, or special-purpose languages

-Section 1: Data types
+Section 1: *Data types*

 1. Numeric types - integer, float
 2. Strings and string-likes